Marcus Dixon: Rams

 The Los Angeles Rams hired Dixon as their assistant defensive line coach on February 23, 2021.
 Dixon won his first Super Bowl championship when the Rams defeated the Cincinnati Bengals in Super Bowl LVI.

 Denver Broncos

 On February 18, 2022, Dixon was hired by the Denver Broncos to serve as the team's defensive line coach for the 2022 season.

+Minnesota Vikings

+On February 9, 2024, Minnesota Vikings hired Dixon to be their new defensive line coach for both the 2024 season and the 2025 season.

+Dallas Cowboys

+On February 2, 2026, Dixon was hired by the Dallas Cowboys to serve as the team's defensive line coach, under new defensive coordinator, Christian Parker.
+On August 16, 2026, Dixon was a major reason in why Von Miller signed to the Dallas Cowboys.

 Personal life

 Dixon v.
 State

 Kristie Brown alleged that on February 10, 2003, Dixon forced her to have sex, taking her virginity.
 She has stated that contrary to Dixon's supporters' belief, she was never Dixon's girlfriend and although they shared classes, they barely knew each other.
 The jury acquitted Dixon of rape, battery, assault and false imprisonment, but because Brown was only 15 and Dixon 18 at the time of the incident found him guilty of statutory rape and aggravated child molestation.
 Because of this Dixon was convicted at the mandatory amount under Georgia law, ten years imprisonment.
 If he had been found guilty of rape, he would have faced a much less severe punishment.

 Supporters of Dixon including the NAACP and the Rev. Joseph Lowery's People's Agenda alleged the charges were racially motivated.
 The President of the Children's Defense Fund, Marian Wright Edelman called it a "Legal Lynching".